A

 a gown with wide sleeves was worn, then another with close fitted

-sleeves was worn under it to prevent this happening.
+sleeves was worn under it to cover the arms.

 At certain times, the fashion for lower cut gowns were popular.

-Of course, one who wore her dress too, low-cut was marked for
+Of course, one who wore her dress too low-cut was again marked

 may be low, as low as her armpits, but no lower.

-A good general rule of thumb was that the under layer was covered
+rule of thumb was that the under layer was covered by the next:

-by the next: the chemise was covered by the kitrle, the kirtle
+the chemise was covered by the kirtle, the kirtle by the surcote.

-by the surcote.
-One would not expect to find a visible kirtle
+One would not expect to find a visible chemise under a kirtle

 Accepting